 Joyful Mind Zen Sangha

 We will start with 30 minutes of meditation, followed by a service, dharma talk, and discussion.
 Please consider joining us as we find fellowship in this time of uncertainty.
-Contact: Jim Bowker, firstname.lastname@example.org or Taizan Alford, taizan.Alford@gmail.com.
+Contact Jim Bowker, firstname.lastname@example.org or Brian Looker, email@example.com with questions.

-Although we miss meeting with each other in person, at least we can stay comfortably at home and have the snacks we prefer.
+This group welcomes all who identify as male to gather for the chance to talk in a deep, meaningful, and personal way.
 (Alcohol and other substances are not allowed when attending one of our meetings.)
 Those in attendance share an update, and then we discuss a topic such as “Sheltering at Home” or “Favorite Movies and Why We liked them.”
 Contact John Duffin at firstname.lastname@example.org for location information or with questions.

 Smiling Dandelion Sangha

 Sundays online, 6:00 – 7:30 pm CT, Zoom link: HERE

 Our usual format is sitting meditation for 25 minutes, followed by a teaching and discussion.
 Currently, we are watching a video or listening to a podcast by a different Buddhist teacher each week, covering a variety of topics and traditions.

 We welcome anyone who is interested to join us.
 You do not need to be a Buddhist or have meditation experience.
 We start our meetings with silent meditation and then begin the reading and discussion, so you can join us for the meditation or link in after that.
 Any questions?
 Email firstname.lastname@example.org.